-- Refunds are 100 percent for courses canceled by the institution - Changes in courses involving the adding and dropping of equal numbers of student credit hours for the same term at the same time require no refund or assessment for additional maintenance fees. - 3.
+- 1. Refunds are 100 percent for courses canceled by the institution. - Changes in courses involving the adding and dropping of equal numbers of student credit hours for the same term at the same time require no refund or assessment for additional maintenance fees. - 3.
 The basic refund for withdrawals or drops during regular terms (fall and spring) is 75 percent from the time of enrollment through the 14th calendar day of classes and then reduced to 25 percent for a period of time which extends 25 percent of the length of the term.
 There is no refund after the 25 percent period ends. - For summer sessions, Ft.
 Campbell and other short terms, the refund periods are adjusted in proportion to III.A.3. - 5.
-All refund periods will be rounded to whole days and the date on which each refund period ends will be

-- included in publications.
+All refund periods will be rounded to whole days and the date on which each refund period ends will be included in publications.
 In calculating the 75 percent period for other than the fall or spring and in calculating the 25 percent length of term in all cases, the number of calendar days during the term will be considered.
-When the calculation produces a fractional day, rounding will be up or down to the nearest whole day. - A full refund (100 percent) is provided on behalf of a student whose death occurs during the term.
-Any indebtedness will be offset against the refund. - A 100 percent refund will be provided for students who enroll under an advance registration system but who drop or withdraw prior to the first day of class.
-No refund will be made during the registration period. - 8.
+When the calculation produces a fractional day, rounding will be up or down to the nearest whole day.

+- A 100 percent refund will be provided for students who enroll under an advance registration system but who drop or withdraw prior to the first day of class.
+No refund will be made during the registration period. - 7.
 A 100 percent refund will be provided to students who are compelled by the institution to withdraw when it is determined they are academically ineligible for enrollment or were not properly admitted to enroll for the course(s) being dropped.
-An appropriate official must certify in writing that this provision is applicable in each case. - 9.
-When courses are included in a regular term's registration process for administrative convenience, but the course does not begin until late in the term, the 75 percent/ 25 percent refunds will be based on the particular course's beginning and ending dates.
+An appropriate official must certify in writing that this provision is applicable in each case. - 8.
+When courses are included in a regular term's registration process for administrative convenience, but the course does not begin until late in the term, the 75 percent/25 percent refunds will be based on the particular course's beginning and ending dates.
 This provision does not apply to classes during the fall or spring terms which may meet only once per week.
-Those courses will follow the same refund dates as other regular courses for the term. - 10.
-Students receiving Title IV financial aid who withdraw during their first term at the University will have their refunds calculated and applied to outstanding balances in accordance with the Department of Education Higher Education Act of 1965 as amended. - 11.
-The refund percentage is applied to the difference between the per hour rate (for maximum) for the number of credit hours immediately before the drop or withdrawal and the number immediately afterward.
+Those courses will follow the same refund dates as other regular courses for the term. - Students receiving Title IV financial aid who withdraw during their first term at the University will have their refunds calculated and applied to outstanding balances in accordance with the Department of Education Higher Education Act of 1965 as amended. - 10.
+The refund percentage is applied to the differencebetween the per hour rate (for maximum) for the number of credit hours immediately before the drop or withdrawal and the number immediately afterward.